Browser Runtime

 |---|---|---|

-minimal | Basic signals only (Canvas, WebGL, basic info) | Fast collection, low-friction scenarios |
+minimal | A small core set of signals | Fast collection, low-friction scenarios |

-standard | All signals except max-only modules | Most use cases (default) |
+standard | A broad set of signals | Most use cases (default) |

-max | All signals including WebRTC, speech, keyboard | Maximum accuracy, high-security scenarios |
+max | The full set of signals | Maximum accuracy, high-security scenarios |

 const client = NoxticaCollector.createClient({